Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/java-fine-collection-service/docs/02-container-apps.md

 ### Option 1 - Build and push the container images in your private Azure Container Registry

-* An example of shell script [jumpbox-setup.sh](../../../../../shared/scripts/jumpbox-setup.sh) can be used to build the container images in the jumpbox and push it into a private ACR.
+* An example of shell script [jumpbox-setup.sh](../../../../../shared/scripts/jumpbox-setup.sh) can be used to build the container images in the jump box and push it into a private ACR.
 * A detailed explanation of how the entire solution and each of the microservices can be built, containerized and deployed can be found in this [workshop](https://azure.github.io/java-aks-aca-dapr-workshop/modules/05-assignment-5-aks-aca/02-aca/1-aca-instructions.html#generate-docker-images-for-applications-and-push-them-to-acr)
-* TBD - GitHub actions to build and push the container images in ACR

 When the images are pushed to your private container registry, set the following parameters in the `main.parameters.jsonc` file or set environment variables with the same name: